-- 1-2 t Hair oil of choice (I now use a fractionated coconut oil to keep it from solidifying — and I probably use a full T because my hair is SO dry).
+- 1-2 t Hair oil of choice (for best results I now use a fractionated coconut oil to keep it from solidifying — and I probably use a full T because my hair is SO dry).

 - I also often add a bit of an essential oil of choice (this one’s mine) because the smell makes me happy

 **I have found mold (or something) growing in my bottle, and if that happens to you, I’d recommend using distilled water, but you can also use tapwater.
 That may be an Arizona thing. 🙂